edx/frontend-base/README.md

 ### Error handling after initialization (in React)

-It's recommended that in React applications you use [error boundaries](https://reactjs.org/docs/error-boundaries.html) to catch run-time errors in your React components.  `frontend-base` provides an error boundary component which displays `<ErrorPage>` in the event of an uncaught error in React.
+It's recommended that in React applications you use [error boundaries](https://reactjs.org/docs/error-boundaries.html) to catch run-time errors in your React components.

+`frontend-base` provides an error boundary component which displays `<ErrorPage>` in the event of an uncaught error in React.
 If you use `<AppProvider>` then you'll get this behavior for free.

-Note that if you add your own error boundary inside `<AppProvider>`, the fallback handling will effectively be ignored (since errors won't bubble up to it anymore).
+If you need a custom error page, you can add your own error boundary inside `<AppProvider>` and the fallback handling will effectively be ignored (since errors won't bubble up to it anymore).

 ### Foundational React Components

-`frontend-base` also includes several React components which pair with the App singleton to help bootstrap your React application.
+`frontend-base` also provides several companion React components which pair with the App singleton to help bootstrap your React application.
 Please see the API documentation for `<AppProvider>` and `<AppContext>` specifically; they're an important part of the frontend-base ecosystem.

 ## Additional Resources